Foxinatel/COMS20012-Notes/csb.typ

 == 1980-1990
 - Put a computer in each terminal!
-- CP/M first personal computer operating system.
+- CP/M first personal computer operating system
 - IBM needed an OS for its PC, CP/M behind schedule
 - Approached Bill Gates (Microsoft) to build one
 - Gates approached Seattle Computer Products, bought 86-DOS, and created MS-DOS